econoalchemist/COLDCARD-MiddleGround/README.md

 If you have BitcoinCore running on the same computer as Sparrow Wallet, then all you need to do is open the `bitcoin.conf` configuration file and add `server=1` near the top and save it.
 Then re-launch BitcoinCore.
 You may have a blank configuration file if this was a new BitcoinCore install and that is fine.

 Alternatively, if you are running BircoinCore on a remote computer, you need to add a username & password and the Remote Procedure Calls (RPC) binding local IP addresses in the configuration file.
-To do this, navigate to the `bitcoin.conf` configuration file and open it.
+To do this, navigate to the `bitcoin.conf` configuration file and open it in your preferred text editor.
 Then add the local IP address for your node and the local IP address for your desktop.
 For example:

 `rpcuser=pi`